Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Simulation Study

 \subsection{Simulation Setup}

 The option selection problem for the OA-CMAB here corresponds to selecting a site to illuminate with LIBS, whereas measurement updating entails processing LIBS data returns and received human semantic observations.
 In this study, the following solution approaches are considered and compared in extensive MC simulation: (i) best possible option (site) selection, using an offline oracle (required to compute cumulative regrets); (ii) $\varepsilon$-greedy (where $\varepsilon = 0.25$ was found to work best after initial trials); (iii) upper confidence bound (UCB); (iv) multicategorical Thompson sampling (TS); and (v) active inference (AIF).
 The option selection methods for (iv) and (v) are paired with the Laplace approximations \cite{bishop2006} for the measurement updates. $100$ MC runs are performed, and the number of iterations $T$ in each MC run is set to $10^2$, which is much smaller compared to common MAB algorithm benchmarks \cite{markovic2021} and reflects a practical upper limit for robotic lander sensor deployment.
 Later in this section, we also analyze the asymptotic behaviors of the AIF and TS agents to discuss the pros/cons of using EFE.
 The true hidden linear parameters $\vec{\Theta}_{k}$ for each candidate search site $k$ were randomly generated from a uniform distribution of $0$ to $1$.
 The search-common and search-agnostic context vectors $\vec{x}_c$ and $\vec{x}_k$ was randomly generated assuming that each element takes a binary value with uniform probability.
 Note that the ways to generate $\vec{\Theta}_k$, $\vec{x}_c$ and $\vec{x}_k$ in this study may not align with actual phenomena since even partial environmental information is not available as of now.
 Yet, our approaches do not rely on any particular generative functions.
-Thus, once more suitable distributions are indicated from near future deep space missions \cite{pappalardo2014}, these can be easily adapted.
-Finally, given the limited mission lifetime ($\approx$ 20 days \cite{adam2016europa}) and the other duties that the lander would have to do, it may be desirable to identify the best search site from one science perspective within several days (e.g. $3$ days) and move on to the next science objective, so the interval $\Delta$ at which it downlinks data is assumed to be $4$ steps (around $3$ hours), and the period $\delta$ between the downlink of data and the uplink of semantic information by the scientists is assumed to be $2$ steps (around $90$ minutes).
+Thus, once more suitable distributions are indicated from future deep space missions \cite{pappalardo2014}, these can be easily adapted.
+Finally, given the limited mission lifetime ($\approx$ 20 days \cite{adam2016europa}), it may be desirable to identify the best search site from one science perspective within several days (e.g. $3$ days) and move on to the next science objective.
+In particular, given the significant distance between icy moons and Earth -- resulting in a one-way communication time delay of approximately 45 minutes -- and the necessary margins for performing the other duties that the lander would have to do, the interval $\Delta$ at which it downlinks data is assumed to be $4$ steps (around $3$ hours), and the period $\delta$ between the downlink of data and the uplink of semantic information by the scientists is assumed to be $2$ steps (around $90$ minutes)\footnote{In our simulation experiments, for the most complex scenario ($K$=$15$, $C$=$3$, $F$=$12$), the maximum (i.e. using AIF) average computation time is 32.3 seconds, comporting with our assumptions for the communication intervals.
+It is worth noting that if there is prior knowledge indicating that only specific outcome observations are relevant, agents can limit the calculation of $EFE(a_k,o)$ to those outcomes, thus reducing computational costs. }.
+Our simulation experiments were conducted on a computer with Intel Core i7-8550 1.8 GHz 4-Core Processor.